hp2304/Digital-Image-Processing/README.md

 - These are the solved assignments for the course digital image processing taught at my university.
 I took these elective to strengthen my fundamentals in Image Processing and Computer Vision.

-- Mostly all assignments are implemented in **C** language as it was a requirement.
+- All assignments are implemented in **C language** as it was a course requirement.
 Input images are **grayscale** and in **RAW** file format.
 RAW images can be visualized and can be converted to other well known image file formats (and vice versa) using [ImageJ](https://imagej.nih.gov/ij/index.html).
-To visualize the same ImageJ requires image dimensions to decode it correctly.
+To visualize the same, ImageJ requires image dimensions to decode raw files correctly.
 Provided RAW images are named as such to indicate its dimensions,

     *{filename}\_{width}\_{height}.raw*